OngDevLab/portfolioV2/src/content/docs/career/cutco.md

 - **Give Good Deals==Get Referrals:** I had the cheapest prices compared to my peers.
 I had negotiated higher volume, which took a small hit to my profits, but I could drive quadruple the customers, as word would spread about my lower prices.

-- **Understand the Market:** I sold to mainly the Asian community, because I am *surprise* Asian.
+- **Understand the Market:** I sold to mainly the Asian community, as I have a good grasp of the market.
 In addition, I had a better grasp of our culture and traditions, so I could easily relate and provide multiple use cases with greater impact.

 # Skills Utilized: